How to Set Profitable Consulting Rates in 2026: Benchmarks by Industry

 Typical Payment Terms for Consultants

-However, remember that you’re in charge of your own consulting business.
-If you disagree with a company’s payment terms, you can negotiate your contract details with them.
-Many consultants don’t start their work until they receive at least a percentage of the payment upfront.
+One thing to remember: you’re in charge of your consulting business.
+If a company’s standard payment terms don’t work for you, you can negotiate.
+Many independent consultants simply don’t start work until they receive at least a portion of payment upfront — and that’s completely reasonable.

 1. Social Media Consulting Rates